THU-KEG/RM-Bench/README.md

 ## 🔥News

-- [2025/03/06] We have established a partnership with [AGI-Eval](https://agi-eval.cn/mvp/home) platform.
-All subsets of RM-Bench are now available on [AGI-Eval](https://agi-eval.cn/evaluation/OlympicArena?id=57)!
+- [2025/03/06] We have established a partnership with **AGI-Eval** platform.
+All results of RM-Bench are now available on [AGI-Eval](https://agi-eval.cn/evaluation/OlympicArena?id=57)!
 - [2025/01/23] Our paper has been accepted by ICLR 2025 as Oral!
 See u in SGP!! 🎉

 ## Introduction